In This Article

 4. "What does handoff look like?"
 You should receive documentation, training, and the ability to operate independently.
 If they dodge this, they're planning to create dependency.

-5. "What's the fixed cost and timeline?"
+6. "What's the fixed scope and timeline?"
 A specialist can answer this quickly because they've done similar projects.
 Vague answers mean they're guessing.

 Frequently Asked Questions